nodejs/build/doc/process/jenkins_job_configuation_access.md

 * Length and consistency of involvement with Node.js working groups and/or community.
 * Consequences to the invidudal in case of mis-behaviour.
-For example, would they potentially lose their job if they where reported as mis-behaving to their employer?
+For example, would they potentially lose their job if they were reported as mis-behaving to their employer?
 Would being banned from involvement in the Node.js community negatively affect them personally in some other way?